Optimizing Memory Usage while Working with Big Files having Large Datasets with C++

 // Set the memory preferences

-// Note: This setting cannot take effect for the existing worksheets that are created before using the below line of code
+// Note: This setting cannot take effect for worksheets created before this line of code.

 wb.GetSettings().SetMemorySetting(MemorySetting::MemoryPreference);

-// Note: The memory settings also would not work for the default sheet i.e., "Sheet1" etc. automatically created by the Workbook
+// Note: The memory settings also would not work for the default sheet, i.e., "Sheet1", automatically created by the Workbook.

-// To change the memory setting of existing sheets, please change memory setting for them manually:
+// To change the memory setting of existing sheets, please change the memory setting for them manually:

 Cells cells = wb.GetWorksheets().Get(0).GetCells();